apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Readonly defines how to set a replica service as read-only.
+<p>Defines the method to set a replica service as read-only.
 This action is used to protect a replica in case of volume space exhaustion or excessive traffic.
-Cannot be updated.</p>
+This field cannot be updated.</p>
 </td>
 </tr>
 <tr>